2020 upcoming trainings

 What can be done?

 This one and one-half day workshop, presented by Bill Logue and Loraine Della Porta, will focus on how to moderate deliberative dialogues, one of many tools that we can use to bring citizens together to reason, talk and to deliberate about contentious public policy issues.
 We will introduce participants to the National Issues Forum (NIF) model, which provides a way for people of diverse views and experiences to seek a shared understanding of the problem and search for common ground.
 During this experienced-based training participants will be guided through the process of how issues are framed and the discussion is moderated.
-Participants will practice moderating and participating in three simulated dialogues:
+Participants will practice moderating and participating in three simulated dialogues.
+Practice dialogues will include:

 What should we do about the opioid epidemic?